 However, that fact comes with an asterisk.
 Back in 2001 Borders delegated all Web-selling duties to Amazon.com.
 The latter hosted the e-commerce site, used Borders’ logo and took a cut of the sales.

 With this setup Borders was able to avoid the cost of building an online sales presence from scratch, something Barnes & Noble had been doing since 1997.

 The Amazon deal started looking like a bad move for Borders a few years ago, and not just because it handed control of online sales to its prime Web rival.
 Borders has stumbled financially during the last few years, posting a $157 million loss in 2007 on sales increases of 2.4%.
-This past March the company said it was investigating “strategic alternatives,” including the sale of some divisions or even the whole company.
+This past March the company said it was investigating “strategic alternatives,” including the sale of some divisions or even the entire business.

 Whatever the future may hold, Borders saw a need to market more effectively both online and off.
 In March 2007 Borders announced it would end the Amazon deal and establish a full-fledged Web site that could help sales by bringing the best parts of the store experience onto the Internet and vice versa.

 Vice president of e-business Kevin Ertell says the new Borders.com grew out of conversations within company walls about what elements best defined the brand.

 “Cross-channel selling is a big opportunity for us,” he says.
 “We think we can create an experience that customers will truly value and that will give them a reason to shop with us.
 So we said, how do we capture the sense of discovery people get when they come into our stores and bring that to life online in a way no one else in bookselling has done?”